 - Most recently, in February 2021, Cryo-Cell entered into an exclusive licensing agreement with Duke University.
 Under the agreement, Cryo-Cell has been granted exclusive commercial rights to Duke’s intellectual property assets, FDA regulatory data, clinical expertise and manufacturing protocols associated with various applications of cord blood and cord tissue stem cells.
 Cryo-Cell plans to explore, test, and administer these treatments to patients with conditions for which there are limited FDA-approved therapies, including cerebral palsy, autism, multiple sclerosis and COVID-19.

 Following an in-depth study lasting more than two years, Cryo-Cell developed a new advanced collection and transportation kit for cord blood and tissue banking.

 Special features of the Cryo-Cell kit include:

 - Temperature indicators: Stem cells can lose viability when exposed to temperatures outside the range of 39-86 degrees Fahrenheit (4-30 degrees Celsius).1-2 Safeguarding the cord blood requires a transport kit with excellent insulation.
-To make sure the stem cells stay within the desired temperature range on their journey, the Cryo-Cell kit has an internal indicator that issues an alert for any temperature excursion beyond the safe range.
+The Cryo-Cell kit has an internal indicator that issues an alert for any temperature excursion beyond the safe range to ensure the stem cells stay within the desired temperature range on their journey.